rodigh/SpeedHud/README.md

 2026/09/21:v43 Release build — replaced with the release build due to reports that it was not working

-2026/09/21:v43 Release build 2 — replaced again because the time manipulation processing was not working correctly
+2026/09/21:v43 Release build 2 — Due to my mistake, I had uploaded a personal build file, so I’m replacing the file again